thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 Slavery is one of the most emotionally and morally charged subjects in any discussion about the Bible.
 Critics often point to biblical texts mentioning slavery to claim that Scripture condones or promotes it.
-However, a careful study reveals a more nuanced reality - one that distinguishes between God's perfect will and His permissive will, and that ultimately points toward dignity, freedom, and equality in Christ.
+However, a careful study reveals a more nuanced reality - one that distinguishes between God's perfect will and His permissive will and that ultimately points toward dignity, freedom and equality in Christ.

 ## Understanding the Historical Context